ArnaudGrowth/mushroomify/README.md

 I'm no programmer, but I still love it.
 Learning on your own is hard, it took me 1+ hour to create a repo on a particular folder with git...

-But I do believe in flexible collaboration (that's how Human beings - call it homo sapiens - ended on top of the food chain.
+But I do believe in flexible collaboration 😍👨‍💻

+(that's how Human beings - call it homo sapiens - ended on top of the food chain.
 For good and for bad...).

 So all collaborations are welcome, even critics are constructive so feel free to say what ever you want.

-An non-exhaustive lists of what might give sparkles to my heart:
+So what can give sparkles to my heart:
-- tips on how to better use git, GitHub
+- Tips on how to better use git, GitHub
 - UI & copy(writing) improvement
 - Improvement of the quality of the code
-  - readabilitt
+  - readability
   - advices
   - front enhancement with react or Js
 - Help on my next features (see XXX;wd) and **any** propositions of what you may like.